-The easiest way to throw together a stunningly beautiful fresh fruit tart.
+The quick and easy way to pull together a beautiful fresh-fruit tart.

-See the People Like Pie cooking class page for step-by-step photographs to make it even easier.
+Visit People Like Pie for step-by-step photographs to make this recipe.

 Makes one rectangular tart serving 9-12.